sakitume/BBox/docs/index.md

 a donor printer will save you some money as well as speed up the build process.

 In the picture above, the BBox180 on the left used a BMG clone extruder coupled with a bowden tube to the hotend.
 The BBox180 on the right used a Sherpa mini direct drive extruder.
 Both are options that provide very good performance.
 But for higher speeds (250mms) the BMG clone wasn't able to keep up, probably related to the much higher pressure advance that a bowden system requires versus direct drive.
 I later switched that printer over to also use a Sherpa mini direct drive extruder.

-## Building a BBox
-The BBox has not yet been released.
-It is about to enter a closed beta period to a limited number of users who can provide feedback, test the parts, etc so that when the BBox is released it will be a little more polished, easier to build, troubleshoot and also use.

-In the meantime you are welcome to visit the documentation site for the BBox project